 - Revenge of the Mutant Camels (C64): Although I was a huge fan of Jeff Minter - whose role in shepherding teenage boys to their destiny of becoming Pink Floyd fans should not be underestimated - this was the only Llamasoft game I didn’t find too complex to master.
 Press fire button, direct bullets, destroy weird alien attack waves (or leap gingerly over exploding sheep).

 - Paradroid (C64): A beautifully simple concept but with enough going on to keep you playing, and probably the most elegantly designed game I ever saw.

-- Scuba Dive (Spectrum): Beautiful marine animation and a slightly gentler pace, involving a lot of carefully timed underwater maneuvring.
+- Scuba Dive (Spectrum): Beautiful marine animation, plenty to see and a slightly gentler pace, involving a lot of carefully timed underwater maneuvring.

 - JetPac (Spectrum): Once the control method is mastered, the straightforward gameplay of this early Ultimate release made it far more enjoyable than anything they did later (including the sequel, Lunar Jetman, which by stark contrast was impossibly hard).

 - Double Dragon (Amiga): Laughably poor beat ‘em up with highly silly sound samples turned into hilarious fun with the addition of a second player and several piss-taking spectators.
 Even better, you could - accidentally or intentionally - twat the other player’s character with a baseball bat.